pipomas/PhD_data/README.md

 ### `scripts` &lt;- not uploaded yet

 -   `A-Q`: Scripts to reproduce the reported results
+-   `Code.R`: This code reproduces all results reported in text or tables (to reproduce figures, see -&gt; tikzDevice)

 -   `read_raw_files`: Folder contains scripts to generate `data/processed/dat.csv`
     -   `BIS`: Run the script `1.read_in_BIS.R` to read the excel file.
 To drop the selected subjects from the sample, run `2.drop_subjects_BIS.R`.